Why Do I Poop In The Morning — And Sometimes Twice? A Gastroenterologist Explains

 “In the morning, when we first wake up, an internal alarm clock goes off in our colon, and the colon starts contracting more vigorously,” says gastroenterologist Sarina Pasricha, M.D.
 “In fact, the colon contracts and squeezes three times as hard in the first hour we are awake compared to when we are sleeping.”

-What can you do to have a regular and healthy morning poop?
+And if you don’t poop as often as you’d like, look to your lifestyle habits.
 Diet and exercise make the biggest difference between weekly and daily dumpers.
 Regular sleep also plays a role in how often you poop.
 “Sleep disturbances alter the natural colon peristalsis.
 People can have irregular bowel movements,” Pasricha warns.
 “Uninterrupted deep sleep is important in maintaining healthy pooping behavior.”

 How Many Bowel Movements a Day Is Normal?